jamesnsummers/responsive-web-design/README.md

 ## Hungry for more?
   - [Ghostlab](http://vanamco.com/ghostlab/) is a service that will test how your site runs on many different browsers, inspects and points out CSS problems, and also provides compilation services for preprocessors like Sass.

   - Read up on [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) principles with Brad Frost

+  - Get used to traditional [CSS Positioning on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/position) and more with __*Float*__ on [CSS-Tricks](https://css-tricks.com/all-about-floats/) (This is even what most CSS Frameworks, like Bootstrap, still use for their grid systems behind the scenes)